Ashfaqur4988/react-ecommerce/README.md

 in userOrder file:
 fetchLoggedInUserOrdersAsync removed the ID from the slice and api also, as we are taking the id from the jwt token from backend, changed the endpoint to /own/

+if login with an unregistered account we get a different error because we havent handled the error, so we need to change the error message to text not json in auth api

+const alert = useAlert() was not declared in the productForm page